PORTLAND'S FATHER & SON RACE TEAM EXPANDS

 2017 saw us take the O2s Championship in both TaG Sr, and TaG Masters!

-Ethan is learning about engineering, mechanics, driving, sportsmanship, competition,
+Kids who race karts learn about engineering, mechanics, driving, sportsmanship, competition,

 hard-work, marketing, aerodynamics, fitness, safety, planning, and organization.